Best Cheap Auto Insurance in Montana (2025)

 Car insurance requirements in Montana

-All Montana drivers are required to carry liability insurance on their vehicles.
+Montana requires all drivers to carry liability insurance on their vehicles.
 Under Montana law, drivers must show proof of insurance if requested by a law enforcement officer.
 Driving without car insurance in Montana is a misdemeanor.

 Here are Montana’s minimum requirements for car insurance: